SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

    The value must be another comparison.
 The comparison is applied to every element of the tuple and the comparison is successful if nested comparison is successful for no elements of the tuple.

-.. txb:comparison:: as-tuple
+.. comparison:: as-tuple

    Compare a tuple as a tuple.
-This requires a list of comparisons which are applied to the tuple elements in the same order.
+This requires a list of comparison which are applied to the tuple elements in the same order.
 The list may be a different length than the tuple, in which case the excess elements (tuple values or comparisons) are ignored.